michaeljolley/baldbeardedbuilder.com/content/blog/2019/using-azure-file-storage-as-container-volume-mounts-in-app-services/index.md

 ---
 date: 2019-12-02
-title: "Using Azure File Storage as Container Volume Mounts in App Services"
+title: 'Using Azure File Storage as Container Volume Mounts in App Services'
 cover: ./69994336-4be3be80-1513-11ea-92a1-381658ceef5f_grxpqn.jpg
 banner_image_alt: Azure App Service, Docker and Azure Storage logos on an Azure portal background
 description: How to mount Azure File Storage as a persistent volume in your multi-container App Services.
 tags: [azure, app-service, docker, volume, storage, container]
+summary: Need to scale your app?
+Put it in a container.
+Need more resiliency?
+Put it in a container.
+Code starting to smell?
+Put it in a container.
+Want some lunch?
+Put it in a container.
 ---

 Need to scale your app?
 Put it in a container.
 Need more resiliency?
 Put it in a container.
 Code starting to smell?
 Put it in a container.
 Want some lunch?
 Put it in a container.